Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Entanglement in different phases of the models

 \subsection{Quasi-local vs non-local regime: Entanglement behavior}

-To make the comparison between entanglements in quasi-local and non-local regimes, we consider different $E_r$s both for $\alpha > 1$ and $\alpha < 1$.
+To make the comparison between entanglements in quasi-local and non-local regimes, we consider different $E_r$ for both $\alpha > 1$ and $\alpha < 1$.
 Depending on the tuning parameter $\alpha$ which dictates the strength of interactions between neighbors, we determine contrasting behavior in entanglement.
-In particular, in the local regime, unlike classical correlations, entanglement is always short-ranged in both the phases.
-Therefore entanglement in the LR model can always be mimicked with only interactions between few-neighbors.
-On the other hand different behavior emerges in the non-local regime, i.e., when $\alpha < 1$.
+In particular, in the local regime, unlike classical correlations, entanglement is always short-ranged in both phases.
+Therefore entanglement in the LR model can always be mimicked with only interactions between a few-neighbors.
+On the other hand, different behavior emerges in the non-local regime, i.e., when $\alpha < 1$.

-When $\alpha\approx 1$, i.e., when the system is at the cross-over between the quasi-local and non-local regimes, entanglement still remains short-ranged, i.e., only a few $E_r$ remains nonvanishing.
-As we move towards the deep non-local regime, entanglement becomes fully connected, and U-shaped, i.e., non monotonic with $r$ in both the disordered and ordered phase.
-Although with the further reduction of $\alpha$ value towards the LMG model with uniform interaction strength~\cite{Morigi_2018}, the U-shape pattern of $E_r$ with $r$ gets flattened, the counter-intuitive nonmonotonic behavior of entanglement with $r$ is more prominent in the ordered phase as compared to the disordered phase.
-More importantly, the entanglement in the disordered phase have a algebraic tail with increasing $r$ if we neglect few farthest spins (the part after it becomes minimum).
+When $\alpha\approx 1$, i.e., when the system is at the cross-over between the quasi-local and non-local regimes, entanglement remains short-ranged, i.e., only a few $E_r$ remain nonvanishing.
+As we move towards the deep non-local regime, entanglement becomes fully connected, and U-shaped, i.e., non-monotonic with $r$ in both the disordered and ordered phases.
+Although with the further reduction of the $\alpha$ value towards the LMG model with uniform interaction strength~\cite{Morigi_2018}, the U-shaped pattern of $E_r$ with $r$ gets flattened, the counter-intuitive nonmonotonic behavior of entanglement with $r$ is more prominent in the ordered phase compared to the disordered phase.
+More importantly, the entanglement in the disordered phase has an algebraic tail with increasing $r$ if we neglect the few farthest spins (the part after it becomes minimum).
 To be precise, in the disordered phase, i.e., when $\alpha<1$, $E_r$ scales as $\sim 1/r^{\alpha}$ $\forall ~ \alpha$ where $E_r$ is decreasing with increasing $r$ (see Fig. \ref{fig:Er_r_vary_alpha}).

 In the non-local regime of the LR model, it is possible to have end-to-end connected entanglement and hence a natural question to address is to determine the distribution of entanglement between different pairs.
-For example, if the ground state possess an end-to-end entanglement but with a vanishing value, the entanglement may not be so useful for a multiparty quantum information processing task.
+For example, if the ground state possesses an end-to-end entanglement but with a vanishing value, the entanglement may not be so useful for a multiparty quantum information processing task.
 Therefore, we now look for scenarios where the monogamy bound is saturated which can be though of an optimal spread of entanglement for a given quantum information protocols.